TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-02-03-sunday-mail-tanaka-chingonzo-news.md

 ---
-title:  "Why I do what I do- Adversity and Curiosity"
+layout: page
-subtitle: "Adversity and Curiosity"
+lang: en
-author: "Tanaka Chingonzo"
+ref: 2017-02-03-sunday-mail-tanaka-chingonzo-news
-avatar: "img/authors/tanaka.jpg"
+title: Why I do what I do- Adversity and Curiosity
-image: "img/Tanaka Chingonzo at Watson University.jpg"
+image: true
-date:   2017-02-03 01:52:12
+medium: ''
 ---

 This article was originally published in the [Sunday Mail here](http://www.sundaymail.co.zw/a-simple-workshop-changed-my-life/){:target="_blank"} In my lower sixth year of high school, a series of unexpected events were set in motion that would find my life change in the most remarkable ways the next couple of months.